-Andy Dale (MCSE) is the Managing Director of UK SharePoint specialists Office Talk and has worked with SharePoint for over 10 years.
+Andy Dale (MCSE) is the Office 365 Technical Manager at Inspired Entertainment Inc. and has worked with SharePoint for over 15 years.
+Specially in Office 365 for the last 2 years.

-Office Talk are based near Birmingham in the heart of the UK, who specialise in everything SharePoint.
-Andy aims his SharePoint Posts at SharePoint Project Managers and tries to avoid 'Developer Speak' with a hint of Aston Villa and some funny videos.
+Andy aims his SharePoint/Office 365 Posts at SharePoint Project Managers and tries to avoid 'Developer Speak' with a hint of Aston Villa and some funny videos.

 [If you are visiting this SharePoint blog to cast your vote for this year’s SharePoint Awards please see the blog dated 5th March for information on the finalists and then click here to vote.But why not read this week’s blog about SharePoint Navigation whilst you are passing?]